Disclaimer:

 - Equity is the difference between your property value and the debt secured against it.

-- You can access usable equity up to 80% of your home's value or 65% of investment properties.
+- You can access usable equity up to 80% of your home value or around 65% to 70% of investment properties.

 - Banks assess your ability to service the additional debt, not just the equity available.

-- Setting up a separate facility or offset keeps costs low when funds are not in use.
+- A separate facility or offset can keep costs low when funds are not in use.

 - Using equity increases your overall debt and risk exposure.

 Using equity to grow your property portfolio is one of the most powerful strategies available to investors.
-It allows you to purchase additional properties without saving new deposits from scratch.
-However, it requires careful planning and an understanding of the risks involved.
+It can fund additional purchases without saving new deposits from scratch, but it needs careful planning.

-Many successful property investors have built their portfolios by repeatedly leveraging equity from existing properties.
-Each time property values increase or loans are paid down, new equity is created that can be used to fund further purchases.
+Many successful property investors have built portfolios by repeatedly leveraging equity from existing properties.
+Each time values increase or loans are paid down, new equity can be created for future purchases.

 Understanding Property Equity

-Equity is simply the value of your ownership stake in a property.
+Equity is your ownership stake in a property.
 It is calculated as the current market value minus any debt secured against the property.

 Equity Calculation Example: